beerlington/classy_enum/README.md

 end
 ```

-The `enum_classes` macro will add all the ClassyEnum behavior, which is described further down in this document.
+The `enum_classes` class macro will define the enum member order as well as additional ClassyEnum behavior, which is described further down in this document.

 ### 2. Customize the Enum

 The generator creates a default setup, but each enum member can be changed to fit your needs.

-Using the `enum_classes` method, I have defined three priority levels: low, medium, and high.
+I have defined three priority levels: low, medium, and high.
 Each priority level can have different properties and methods associated with it.

 I would like to add a method called `send_email?` that all member subclasses respond to.
 By default this method will return false, but will be overridden for high priority alarms to return true.